Meet Our Faculty

-Scott McGowan heads up BCA’s 7th and 8th grade program.
-He received his Bachelor’s in Communication with an emphasis in speech.
-Following graduation he worked for the Ashburnham-Westminster Regional School District as a paraprofessional prior to arriving at Gordon-Conwell Theological Seminary.
+Scott McGowan leads BCA’s 7th and 8th grade middle school program with a passion for teaching and preparing students for their high school years.
+Scott draws from a wide variety of experience as teacher and leader at BCA.
+He received his Bachelor’s in Communication with an emphasis in speech, and subsequently worked for the Ashburnham-Westminster Regional School District as a paraprofessional prior to earning his degree at Gordon-Conwell Theological Seminary.
 In 2009 he joined that Army National Guard as a Chaplain Candidate.
 Upon graduation from seminary, Scott was promoted to Captain and currently serves as a Battalion Chaplain in the National Guard.
 He is ordained through the Conservative Congregational Christian Conference and brings a great amount of Christian leadership and spiritual guidance to our middle school students.
 Scott is a dedicated father and husband and greatly enjoys spending time with his family when he’s not meeting his many other responsibilities in the realm of teaching, serving and preaching.